evoke-afk/ChromaScape-evoke/README.md

 5. (Optional) Pat yourself on the back :]

 # Documentation and Tutorials
-- Please visit the Wiki for detailed guides on writing scripts with this framework.
-(UNDER CONSTRUCTION)
+- Please visit the [Wiki](https://github.com/StaticSweep/ChromaScape/wiki) for detailed guides on writing scripts with this framework.

 # Features